mistahBen/espanso_hub/packages/form-list/0.2.0/README.md

 # Form list
-## A package for getting a list of expansions from one form.
+## A package for outputting an expansion via one form, using a list in a CSV file.

 # Setup
-The package.yml does not need to be edited.
+The `package.yml` does not need to be edited.

 You will need to edit the entries in the `form_urls.csv`.
 The sample lines are a good starting point.
 The basic syntax is: